brucewanght/SLB/README.md

 ## Build
 Just make it.
 IB/RDMA supports might be installed for compilation of the ib module.
+If you are using ubuntu, you may use "sudo apt-get install libibverbs-dev" to install IB module.
 SLB uses xxhash in its code.
 It will be automatically downloaded by a few rules in Makefile.local at the first build.

 ## Run